-Angus has worked in fundraising at a senior level for a broad range of organisations including Friends of the Earth, British Heart Foundation and Alzheimer's Society.
-His remit has predominately focussed on generating income from institutional funders, high net worth individuals, charitable trusts and legacies.
-As Head of Fundraising, Angus works closely with the wider Fundraising team in Oxford, and is responsible for generating long-term sustainable financial support, from Scottish sources, for priority Oxfam
+Angus has worked in fundraising at a senior level for a broad range of organisations including Friends of the Earth, British Heart Foundation & Alzheimer's Society.
+His remit has predominately focussed on generating income from institutional funders, high net worth individuals, charitable trusts & legacies.
+As Head of Fundraising, Angus works closely with the wider Fundraising team in Oxford, & is responsible for generating long-term sustainable financial support, from Scottish sources, for priority Oxfam programmes overseas.

 Peppy Sparrow, Fundraising Manager

-Peppy has worked in both fundraising and programme management roles for a wide range of voluntary sector organisations including Barnardo's, VSO and WaterAid.
+Peppy has worked in both fundraising & programme management roles for a wide range of voluntary sector organisations including Barnardo's, VSO & WaterAid.
 As Fundraising Manager, she is responsible for developing partnerships that generate income for Oxfam's international programme work.
-Peppy's role involves working with a varied portfolio of Oxfam supporters including institutional funders, high net worth individuals, charitable trusts and private sector organisations.
+Peppy's role involves working with a varied portfolio of Oxfam supporters including institutional funders, high net worth individuals, charitable trusts & private sector organisations.

-Nick's role is to coordinate Oxfam's face to face fundraising in Scotland, generating financial support from the public and managing a team of public-facing fundraisers.
-Nick has managed campaigns for fundraising agencies and also working in-house with charities and has experience of setting up and running direct debit and text donation campaigns, using methods such as street, door to door, and private site fundraising.
+Joe's role is to coordinate Oxfam's face to face fundraising in Scotland, generating financial support from the public & managing a team of public-facing fundraisers.
+Joe has worked for several in-house charities & agencies throughout Scotland.

-Maren has worked in a number of project management and coordination roles in the third sector for Transparency International and Mercy Corps, as well as for consultancy firms such as ITAD Ltd. As Fundraising Officer, Maren is responsible for generating income for Oxfam's UK and international programmes by supporting a portfolio of high value givers and identifying prospective donors through research and networking.
-In addition, Maren manages selected projects and provides administrative support to Oxfam's Philanthropy and Partnerships team.
+Lauren joined the Philanthropy and Partnerships team after moving to Scotland from Seattle, Washington, where she was working for Landesa, a non-profit focusing on land rights in developing countries.
+As Fundraising Officer, Lauren is responsible for generating income for Oxfam's UK & international programmes by supporting a portfolio of high value givers & identifying prospective donors through research & networking.
+In addition, Lauren manages selected projects & provides administrative support to Oxfam's Philanthropy & Partnerships team.

 Lindsey McColl, Performance Effectiveness Manager

-Lindsay works for the UK Policy, Programmes & Campaign Team, providing support on monitoring, evaluation, accountability and learning (MEAL).
-This includes systems and processes that help the Campaigns and Programme Team deliver an effective programme.
+Lindsay works for the UK Policy, Programmes & Campaign Team, providing support on monitoring, evaluation, accountability & learning (MEAL).
+This includes systems & processes that help the Campaigns & Programme Team deliver an effective programme.

 Oxfam Scotland Advisory Group

-Simon started out as an editor, then went on to develop events and new audiences at the British Museum, where he led communications around a special year of Africa programming in 2005, alongside campaigns work with Make Poverty History.
-From 2006 to 2008, he worked as a filmmaker and community educator with Christian Aid, VSO and the World Development Movement, in Scotland, South Africa, Israel-Palestine and Sierra Leone, working on a number of climate change and economic justice campaigns.
+Simon started out as an editor, then went on to develop events & new audiences at the British Museum, where he led communications around a special year of Africa programming in 2005, alongside campaigns work with Make Poverty History.
+From 2006 to 2008, he worked as a filmmaker & community educator with Christian Aid, VSO & the World Development Movement, in Scotland, South Africa, Israel-Palestine & Sierra Leone, working on a number of climate change & economic justice campaigns.

-He founded Take One Action in 2008 and is currently its Artistic Director.
-Take One Action is the UK's leading social change film festival, inspiring and supporting tens of thousands of people each year to be the change they want to see in the world.
+He founded Take One Action in 2008 & is currently its Artistic Director.
+Take One Action is the UK's leading social change film festival, inspiring & supporting tens of thousands of people each year to be the change they want to see in the world.

 Dr Andrew Goudie

-Andrew has been Special Adviser to the Vice Chancellor and Principal of the University of Strathclyde, and a Visiting Professor, since 2011.
-He was formerly Chief Economic Adviser to the Scottish Government from 1999 to 2011 and Director General in the Scottish Government.
+Andrew has been Special Adviser to the Vice Chancellor & Principal of the University of Strathclyde, & a Visiting Professor, since 2011.
+He was formerly Chief Economic Adviser to the Scottish Government from 1999 to 2011 & Director General in the Scottish Government.

 Gavin Stewart (Chair)

-He has been a long term Oxfam supporter and has been involved with the Enterprise Development Programme from its early days and now sits on its Board.
-He is involved with the Small Enterprise Impact Investment Fund where he is on the Investment Advisory Committee and from its founding in 2010 he has been the Chair of the Oxfam Scotland Advisory Group.
+He has been a long term Oxfam supporter & has been involved with the Enterprise Development Programme from its early days & now sits on its Board.
+He is involved with the Small Enterprise Impact Investment Fund where he is on the Investment Advisory Committee & from its founding in 2010 he has been the Chair of the Oxfam Scotland Advisory Group.
 He is also a Trustee of Oxfam GB.

-Gavin has been involved in a number of other voluntary roles including chairing his local school board, working with Pilotlight charity, and being a member of the Glasgow University Investment Advisory Committee.
+Gavin has been involved in a number of other voluntary roles including chairing his local school board, working with Pilotlight charity, & being a member of the Glasgow University Investment Advisory Committee.